taki-on/swift_codespaces/README.md

 Do you want to play with Swift 5 in GitHub Codespaces?
 Just copy this container configuration in your repository and launch your codespace! ♪┏(・o･)┛♪┗ ( ･o･) ┓♪

+You get the tools to compile your Swift 5 code in your codespace.

-You get syntax highlights, autocompletion, and more!
+You get syntax highlights, autocompletion, code collapsing and more!

 # Acknowledgement